rehierl/abstract-properties/02-x-mathematics/05-1-node-trees/1-1-definitions-1.md

 Note that, there is no edge `xEy` and no edge `yEx` if `(x sibling-of y)` true.
 Also, the sibling-of operator has no orientation.
-Because of that, siblings can be considered to be of equal significance.
+Because of that, siblings can be considered to be of equal significance to their parent.

 <!-- ======================================================================= -->
 ## semantics of a tree T